 - Promote the formation and development of student-led entrepreneurial ventures

-- Serve as the link between the College of Engineering & Mines and other established programs on campus, including the Center for Innovation and the Entrepreneurship Program within the College of Business & Public Adminstration.
+- Serve as the link between the College of Engineering & Mines and other established programs on campus, including the Center for Innovation and the Entrepreneurship Program within the College of Business & Public Administration.

 Society for Engineering and Entrepreneurial Development